-The first thing most people think when you tell them you’re a travel blogger, is that your life must be one big constant adventure of travelling and living an epic dream of an existence.
+The first thing most people think when you tell them you’re a travel blogger, is that your life must be one big constant adventure of traveling.

-In actual fact, the term ‘travel blogger holiday’, is in essence, an oxymoron.
+However, the term ‘travel blogger holiday’, is a bit of an oxymoron.

-From organising the next trip, to attending travel blogger events, and actually getting to write the content itself, there’s really little rest in our world.
+From organizing your next trip, to attending travel blogger events, and actually getting to write the content itself, there’s really little rest in our world.

-Most people wrongly assume that every trip a travel blogger takes is a holiday, which I can totally confirm is a fallacy.
-Once you enter the world of the travel blogger, the word holiday can easily become a non-existent one.
+Most people wrongly assume that every trip a travel blogger takes is a holiday, something I can totally confirm is a fallacy.
+Once you enter the world of the travel blogger, the word ‘holiday’ can easily become a non-existent one.

 In the days before smartphones, social media and of course blogging, I knew 100% how to have, and enjoy, my holidays.